LogtalkDotOrg/logtalk.org/_pages/download.md

 If you want to express you appreciation for Logtalk and help keep it a sustainable project, your [sponsorship](https://github.com/sponsors/pmoura) is much appreciated.
-Sponsorship monthly tiers start at a symbolic $2 per month to hopefully allow everyone to show their love and support for Logtalk.
+Both one time sponsorships and recurring sponsorships are available, hopefully allow everyone to show their love and support for Logtalk.

 ## Registration